dpedu/docker-rivendell/README.md

 Known Issues
 ============

 * Clicking 'Add' on the rdairplay window created by default causes the window to close.
 After bringing up another window (through xterm), the button functions normally.
+This *should* be fixed
 * Apache occasionally needs a manual restart after the container is started.
 This *should* be fixed

 Thanks to: